mariomartinezm/GlobalPSO/README.md

-A simple implementation of the Particle Swarm Optimization evolutionary heuristic.
+A simple implementation of a global Particle Swarm Optimization evolutionary heuristic.